 What is a Fixed Deposit?

 A fixed deposit is a saving instrument where you can deposit a sum of money for a fixed period of time and you get can earn interest on the same.
 On maturity of the fixed deposits, the depositor gets back the interest earned along with his principal amount that he had invested.
-FDs are a relatively safe investment option and FDs up to Rs 1 lakh are guaranteed by the Deposit Insurance Guarantee Corporation of India (DIGCI)
+FDs are a relatively safe investment option with fixed returns and scheduled bank deposits including FDs up to Rs.
+5 lakh are guaranteed by the Deposit Insurance Guarantee Corporation of India (DIGCI).

 Ways to Reduce or Save Tax on Fixed Deposits